This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Easy To Make: This recipe is incredibly simple, requiring minimal effort.
-Just pour the cream into a dish and let your oven do the rest.
+• Easy to Make: Just pour the cream into a dish and let the oven do the work.

-• Small Batch Perfection: Designed for one or two people, it avoids waste.
+• Perfectly Portioned: Made for one or two people, so nothing goes to waste.

-• No Special Equipment Needed: All you need is an oven and a shallow baking dish.
+• No Special Equipment: All you need is an oven and a shallow baking dish

-• Versatility: Perfect with scones, pastries, or as a luxurious addition to desserts.
+• Versatile: Enjoy it with scones, pastries, or as a creamy topping for desserts.

 a scone sliced in half on a blue plate with clotted cream spread over one side of the scone.